Last Updated on July 22, 2025 by George Pavlopoulos

 1. A lightweight travel camera

-The Ricoh GR II weighs (together with the SD-Card and the battery) just 250 grams.
+The Ricoh GR II weighs (together with the SD card and the battery) just 250 grams.
 This means that it’s 50 grams heavier than the iPhone and within the same weight range as most smartphones.

-2. The sensor size of the Ricoh GR ii
+2. The sensor size of the Ricoh GR II

-Of course, everybody needs a camera with a good sensor.
+Of course, everybody needs a camera with a sound sensor.
 But by reducing the camera’s weight you’re willing to carry, you automatically reduce the possibility of finding a decent camera.
 What I mean here is that I’ve been searching for a camera with a sensor size that could stand next to DSLRs.
-I don’t want to go into technical depth here, but the sensor size is what really determines the image quality.
-Long story short, I could never say that I found the best travel camera if the sensor size was comparable with those in a basic point-and-shoot or a smartphone.

 3. The Ricoh GR II has an incredible 28mm lens

 Quite obviously, a camera with a lousy lens is not good.
 Please, do not confuse the quality of the lens with the megapixels (more on that later).
 On the other hand, the lens has to serve the photographer’s needs.
 I looked for a camera with a relatively wide lens because I knew I would use it for specific purposes.
-First of all, for travel photography: shooting landscapes and architecture were two of the things that I was interested in doing.
+First of all, for travel photography, shooting landscapes and architecture were two of the things that I was interested in doing.
 Second, for street photography or reportage.
 Third, to be able to shoot decent portraits.
 Last but not least, to be as fast as possible.

 4. The boring style of the Ricoh GR ii

 Yes, this is right.
 I spend many hours on the road, and sometimes I walk in dodgy areas.
 But even when the areas aren’t dodgy, and I do street photography, I really want to have a camera that goes unnoticed.
-A big DSLR draws attention, and people will definitely look at you.
-I wanted to have a camera that looks as boring as possible, and the truth is that the Ricoh GR II looks dull, almost like a toy camera.
-Exactly what I needed.

 5. The Ricoh GR II Price

 No talk about the best travel camera is complete without mentioning the price.
-Sure, everybody would love to have a Leica (myself included), but if the price is 4,000 euros, it’s not that tempting, right?
+Sure, everybody would love to have a Leica (myself included), but at 4,000 euros, it’s not that tempting, right?
 If you want a good camera, you have to invest at least some money.
 How much?
 It depends on your budget, of course.
-I couldn’t spend more than 1,000 euros, and the Ricoh GR II also ticked this box.
-I bought it for 620 euros.
-The price is slightly lower nowadays because a new model, the Ricoh GR III, will be released in 2019 (more about this later).
-You can check the current price of the Ricoh GR II here.
+I couldn’t spend more than € 1,000, and the Ricoh GR II also met this requirement.

 What doesn’t bother me in the Ricoh GR II